Jeep Grand Cherokee Look

 - Disappointing towing capacity

-Because of its smaller engine, the Edge comes with better gas mileage than the Durango.
-However, if you want both performance and fuel economy, look no further than the Jeep's EcoDiesel Engine.
+Pentastar V6 engine plus the option for the even sportier 2.0L Hurricane Turbo I-4 engine.
+These two upgrades make the Grand Cherokee one of the quickest SUVs on the road.
+Because of its smaller engine, the Edge comes with better gas mileage than the Grand Cherokee.
+However, if you want both performance and fuel economy, the Hurricane does get a respectable 23 combined MPG.

 Similar to the Grand Cherokee, the new Edge also comes equipped with plenty of safety features.
 Some of these include: post collision braking technology, evasive steering technology, updated adaptive cruise control technology complete with stop-and-go and lane centering functionality, dual-stage airbags, side-curtain airbags, a rearview and 180-degree front camera, ultrasonic sensors in the front and rear, and new active park assist technology.